ocean-colour/PAB/claude_prompts/chl_cdom_prompt_1.md

 JXP asked whether the updated local DB had also been pushed to `s3://pab/full/pab.db`.
 Checked directly: no — the S3 object's last-modified timestamp (2026-08-24) and size (138,854,400 B) exactly match the pre-pass DB; nothing has been uploaded since Task 4 touched only the local copy at `$PAB_DATA_DIR/pab.db` (now 141,156,352 B, modified 2026-09-05).

 Per JXP's follow-up ask, added **Task 6** to this doc: publish the updated DB back to `s3://pab/full/pab.db`, plus back it up to `AIOcean:PAB/` per the project's existing "Nautilus isn't backed up" convention, and keep `HOWTO.md` §7b accurate.
 Flagged one real design question before uploading (added as **Q2**, not decided here): Task 4's re-ingestion upserted rows **in place under the same `pab_version = "1.0"`** the original release used, which cuts against `PAB_design.md`'s own stated versioning principle (a new version should **add** records, not silently overwrite).
 Gave a lean (publish as-is under `1.0`, documented as a deliberate backfill exception, since no analysis method changed) but left the actual call to JXP, since it also sets precedent for how future backfills get versioned.
 No code changed; doc-only edit.

+### 2026-09-06 (Task 5 — updated `db_schema.rst` and `argo_ingestion.rst` for schema v4)

+No new Q&A answers relevant to this task (Q2, on `pab_version` for Task 6, remains open but doesn't block a docs update).

+Updated `docs/db_schema.rst`: added `CDOM`'s unit (ppb QSDE) to *Conventions* with a pointer to the CDOM-quantity caveat already in the design doc; expanded the `mld_summary` column list and added explanatory prose for the six new fields, including the "no CDOM correction applied yet" note (JXP's Q1 answer) and the "`cdom_data_mode` is always `R`/`NULL` fleet-wide" fact from Task 1; added a note on `profiles.data_mode` pointing readers to the per-parameter fields instead, since leaving that gap silent would misdocument the schema (a reader would otherwise reasonably assume that column works for BGC data).

+Updated `docs/argo_ingestion.rst`: corrected the *Fetch* step's stale `src='erddap'` reference to the actual `src='gdac'` default (noticed while adding `CDOM` to the `DEFAULT_PARAMS` mention — same staleness the design doc already had fixed) and added `CHLA_ADJUSTED`/`CDOM` to the variable list; added a new *Provenance: processing DAC & per-parameter data mode* section (DAC capture + the CDOM-vs-CHLA/BBP700 data-mode contrast); noted in *De-spiking and averaging* that `CHLA_ADJUSTED`/`CDOM` get the same plain mixed-layer mean as `CHLA`.

+Verified for real rather than assuming the prose was well-formed: built the full Sphinx site with `-W` (matching CI's warnings-as-errors setting) after installing the missing `sphinxcontrib-mermaid`/`myst-parser`/`myst-nb`/`sphinx-rtd-theme` extensions (none were in this environment) — clean build, no warnings from either file.
+Re-ran the full test suite as a sanity check on a docs-only change: 192 passed, unchanged from Task 4.
+Did not touch `PAB_implementation.md`, per C5 — that's `chl_cdom_prompt_2.md`'s job, after the analysis pass.